 People and cultures are influenced by their environment.
 However, the way in which the various people encased in this relatively tiny sub-region of Central Asia closely matched the diversity of their landscape – from its desolate high mountain deserts to its fertile river valleys – was especially fascinating.

-Page 1: Environment and People – Desert Markets and Tracing Afghanistan along the Wakhan Valley plus photo slide show
+Pamir Highway: People and Landscape: Desert Markets and Tracing Afghanistan along the Wakhan Valley plus photo slide show

-Page 2: Highlights – Red Cheeks, Border Guards, Hot Springs and the Hindu Kush
+Highlights from the Pamir Mountains: Red Cheeks, Border Guards, Hot Springs and the Hindu Kush

 A Kyrgyz Outpost in the High Desert